sassoftware/optimization-examples/bobook/README.md

 ## Overview

-This folder contains many examples from the book "Business Optimisation: Using Mathematical Programming (2nd Edition)".
+This folder contains many examples from the book "Business Optimisation: Using Mathematical Programming (2nd Edition)" by John M. Wilson and Josef Kallrath.